 7. Where is your favorite destination for a weekend getaway?
 I honestly don’t do weekend getaways, I’m a single man obsessed with my career and trying to get it off the ground, so travel isn’t a big part of my life right now.

 8. A meal you’ve had while traveling that was, by itself, worth another trip?

 Every meal I have ever had in Florence, Italy or New Orleans, Louisiana.

+9. One item you would hate to forget to pack?
 I would hate to forget my iPad.
 Since 95% of the traveling I do is for work, I like to have my media with me to relax with after I finish with the speech or event I’m there to do.
 I have an HDMI cable with me and an adapter that lets me plug it into my iPad so I can connect into the hotel TV and have access to my iTunes library, Netflix, HBOGO, and so on.

 10. Where will you take your next adventure?
+I have no idea.